 Defund the BBC

-If you want to stop the BBC pushing disinformation and propaganda then defund it.
+If you want to stop the BBC from pushing disinformation and propaganda then defund it.
 Stop paying your TV licence fee!
 See this thread on how to do that legally.